oroinc/documentation/user_guide/channel_guide.rst

 entities by default, once you have selected the channel type, they are optional and may be removed.

-- More information about  System entities default for B2B channels and their usage pre-implemented in the System is provided in the *B2B Channels and Their Entities* guide
+- More information about  System entities default for B2B channels and their usage pre-implemented in the System is provided in the *B2B Channels and Their Entities* article

 - Information about System entities default for Magento Channels is uploaded into the OroCRM during synchronization as described in the *Magento Channel Integration* guide.